-For federal grants, payment is normally made on a billed basis and handled through the Accounting Office.
-In the case where the college receives a sub-award, the entire payment should be sent to Accounting for processing.
+For federal grants, including subgrants through other institutions, payment is normally made on a billed basis and handled through the Accounting Office.

 Federal agencies may require the institution to demonstrate its participation through the contribution of a portion of the funds required for the overall project.
 Potential cost share items include: faculty salary, related fringe benefits, the difference between the college's negotiated indirect cost rate and the cost rate allowed by the funder, and other non-federal grant support.
 General supply and expense items should not be included.
 UC Berkeley provides an excellent guide to cost sharing, no cost sharing (as required by NSF) and the language to use for this in budget narrative.

 Any faculty member receiving compensation from a federal grant must record their work on time and effort report forms.
 The effort shown is not based on a 40-hour work week nor on FTE.
 Effort is an employee's total activity within her or his college appointment.
-For faculty, this includes all research, teaching and administrative duies.
+For faculty, this includes all research, teaching and administrative duties.
 However, it excludes any income obtained outside one's duties at Linfield.
-Effort is expressed in percentages and must total 100%.
+Effort is expressed in percentages and must total 100 percent.

 A proposal to apply for funding from the National Science Foundation must include a two-page Data Management Plan describing faculty plans for managing data and sharing the products of research.
 Guidance for developing a plan is available through the NSF Frequently Asked Questions resource and the Linfield faculty grants website.